 - 1. The baseball diamond will be a 70-foot diamond with a 50-foot pitching distance. - 2.
 Leading off before a pitch is delivered and base stealing prior to the pitch arriving at home plate are permitted. - 3.
 Pitchers will be penalized for illegal pitches and balks. - 4.
 Players may wear metal spikes. - 5.
 Batters may use the on-deck batting position outside of the dugout. - 6.
-The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of whether they are currently playing in the field.
+The batting order will consist of all players on the team roster (Continuous Batting Order) regardless of

+- whether they are currently playing in the field.
 A player that arrives late must be placed at the bottom of the batting order with no penalty. - 7.
 The infield fly rule is in effect. - 8.
 Players may advance to 1st base on an uncaught third strike pursuant to Rule 6.09 of the Blue Book. - 9.
-Players are required to play 6 defensive outs and be provided 1 at bat per game.
-Players shall play every other inning.
-Players may not sit two consecutive innings. - 10.
-Courtesy runners may be used for the pitcher or catcher if there are 2 outs in the inning in accordance with rule 3.04.
+Every rostered player present at the start of the game will participate in each game for a minimum of six defensive outs and bat at least one time per game per Regulation IV(i).
+EXCEPTION If a team has 15 or more eligible players at a game, the league may reduce the Mandatory Play Rule to three (3) defensive outs and one (1) at bat per game per Regulation IV(i) Note 4).